hananagohir/Python-Workshop-Project/README.md

-# How to run the project
+# How To Run The project
 1. Clone this repository to your local machine: git clone https://github.com/HananaG/image-to-text-to-speech.git

 2. Change into the project directory: cd